EASS-HIT-PART-A-2024-CLASS-IV/my_chat_gpt/README.md

 NEXT_PUBLIC_API_KEY=static_bearer_secret_key
 ```

-Please note: mongodb uri should be "localhost" if you running it locally, or "mongodb" if you running it inside a docker
+Please note: If you are running MongoDB locally, the URI should be set to "localhost".
+If you are running MongoDB inside a Docker container, the URI should be set to "mongodb".
 container
 </p>
 </details>